anveshmuppeda/aws/cloudpractitioner/README.md

 ### Answer: Avaialbility Zone

+### Question
-### The Shared Responsibility Model defines who is responsible for what in the AWS Cloud.
+The Shared Responsibility Model defines who is responsible for what in the AWS Cloud.
+### Answer: 1 or 3 yers
+How long can you reserve an EC2 Reserved Instance?

 ## Note